powernic/behat-wordpress-extension/docs/features/overview.md

 ### TinyMCE

 The `EditPost` context provides step definitions to manage editing and creating content within wp-admin.
+At time of writing, no support is yet provided for Gutenberg.

 ### Toolbar